 How to Tell if a Phone Interview Went Well: 4 Signs to Know

-However, bear in mind that everything points to a good performance, this doesn't necessarily mean you got to the next round.
-There might be other candidates who also gave an excellent performance and they were chosen instead.
-They had greater technical knowledge and/or experience, that the company decided to go with.
+Keep in mind that even if everything points to a good performance, you won't necessarily get to the next round.
+There might have been other candidates who also gave an excellent performance and who were chosen instead of you based on their technical knowlege or experience.
 Your interview may not be to blame.

 Sign 1: How Did it End?